To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 How Do I Start Training My Dog?

 Off-leash training is advanced, so you may want to start with the basics.
-Obedience training is the perfect starting point.
+Obedience training and on leash training is the perfect starting point.
 This type of training will help you define boundaries for your furry friend and get her used to following your commands.
 Once you both feel confident in that area, you can move forward with off-leash training.
 And remember, training takes time.
 It could take months or longer to achieve your off-leash goals.

 What Commands Are Crucial For My Pup To Follow When Off Leash?